 Summer is a time when Hollywood studios release some of their biggest and most expensive movies of the year.
 Summer is a great time for big releases because students are out of school with nothing to do all day and scorching temperatures drive audiences to air conditioned theaters for a few hours of relief.
 That combination of boredom and heat exhaustion has combined to create some of the largest box office performances of all time.
 Jaws, Star Wars, E.T. and Independence Day each went on to break the all time box office revenue record after being released during the summer.
 Other recent summer box office smashes include Captain America, The Dark Knight, Star Trek, and Pirates of the Caribbean.
 On the other hand, some of Hollywood's biggest flops of all time happened during the summer months.

-The summer of 2013 is barely halfway over and Hollywood is already bracing itself for the consequences of four $100 million+ flops.
+The summer of 2013 was particularly brutal.
+Halfway through the season and Hollywood was already bracing itself for the consequences of four $100 million+ flops.
 Johnny Depp's "Lone Ranger" cost Disney $250 million and brought in just $29 million in its first weekend, $71 million total so far.
 The Channing Tatum/Jamie Foxx action adventure "White House Down" cost $150 million and has brought in just $62 million so far, and fading fast.
 This weekend the $180 million "Pacific Rim" earned just $38 million.
 And next week's $130 million "RIPD" is projected to earn just $15 million in its opening weekend.
 Compare those numbers to The Avengers' $207 million opening weekend and you'll start to understand why studio execs are sweating bullets.
 But what are the 10 biggest summer blockbuster bombs of all-time?

 10. Catwoman – July 23rd, 2004 – lost $59M adjusted